gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Moving on to other areas of user experience: running tests is further improved as [failed tests now run first](#rerun-failed-tests-first).
 This allows use of the [`--fail-fast` option](userguide/java_plugin.html#sec:test_execution) to provide the quickest possible feedback loop.

-This release introduces an incubating new capability for Kotlin DSL users: **low-ceremony plugins**.
+This release introduces an incubating new capability for Kotlin DSL users: **pre-compiled script plugins**.
 This is a pre-compiled build script that is part of a conventional Kotlin source set, meant to be consumed like a "binary" plugin.
 For example, `src/main/kotlin/nyan.gradle.kts` could be used as `plugins { id("nyan") }`.
 This must be explicitly enabled and requires some additional configuration.
 See [details and examples here](https://github.com/gradle/kotlin-dsl/releases/tag/v0.16.3).